• home

 this was before I met a storefront

-gypsy, who showed me through mystic
+psychic, who showed me through mystic

 and irrefutable proofs that everything